NVIDIA/NVFlare/examples/README.md

 > **_NOTE:_** To run examples, please follow the instructions for [Installation](https://nvidia.github.io/NVFlare/installation.html) and any additional steps specified in the example readmes.

+## 0. Quickstart
+To get started with these examples, please follow the [Quickstart](https://nvflare.readthedocs.io/en/main/quickstart.html)in the NVIDIA FLARE Documentation.
+This walks you through installation, creating a POC workspace, and deploying your first NVIDIA FLARE Application.
+The following examples will detail any additional requirements in their READMEs.
 ## 1. Hello World Examples
 ### 1.1 Workflows
 * [Hello Scatter and Gather](./hello-numpy-sag/README.md)